-REL 787a, The English Reformation: Liturgical Traditions and the Evolution of the Anglican Books of Common Prayer.
-This course considers the liturgical reforms in England, official and unofficial, that gave rise to the Anglican, Presbyterian, Baptist, Congregationalist, Quaker, and Methodist traditions from 1540 to 1789, looking at liturgical books, theological issues, architecture, music, and preaching styles.
-The second part of the course focuses on the Anglican Prayer Book tradition from 1789 to the present, and compares the 1979 Book of Common Prayer with that of another Anglican province.
-This course is required of all Berkeley Divinity School students seeking the Diploma of Anglican Studies; however, the course is designed for students of all denominations, with non-Episcopal students comparing their own denominational book with the 1979 Prayer Book.
-Prerequisite: Foundations of Christian Worship.
-Bryan D. Spinks.
-REL 789a, Gender and the Liturgical Tradition.
-Does gender shape liturgy?
+REL 789a, Gender and Liturgical History Does gender shape liturgy?
 Is gender inscribed into the liturgical tradition?
-How did gendered identities mark worship practices, for example in seating arrangements, in participation in or exclusions from certain rituals, or in visual representations in sacred space?
+How did gendered identities mark worship practices in seating arrangements, in participation in or exclusion from certain rituals, or in visual representations in sacred space?
 And does gender still matter in the formation of liturgical practices in the twenty-first century?
-Why is there such an interest in "women who worship" in evangelical churches, and what does worship shaped by the cultural contestations surrounding LGBT lives look like?
-These are just some of the questions this course proposes for intellectual inquiry.
-Fundamentally, the category "gender" will be understood to attend to all gendered identities and sexualities.
+These are just some of the questions this course proposes for intellectual inqury.
+Fundamentally, the category "gender" is understood to attend to all gendered identities and sexualities.
 Gender, in other words, goes beyond binary femininity and masculinity and includes all gendered particularities (e.g., eunuchs in Byzantium or intersexed people in America, as well as men and women).
 Gender thus is an unstable and context-specific category, relational with "the other (gender)," but relational also with wider cultural materials and with markers of difference such as status, ethnicity, and age.
 What relationship is there between gender, thus understood, and the liturgical tradition?
 Briefly, no liturgy ever was celebrated in a vacuum of cultural referents, and gender constructions were one such fundamental cultural referent.
 They continue to be a cultural referent, even (or especially?) at a moment in time when traditional gender constructions are breaking down.
 One could thus say that gender has always been and continues to be a fundamental marker of all liturgical life.
 This course investigates how the liturgical tradition was profoundly shaped by, and itself shaped and continues to shape, gendered lives and symbolic meanings associated with gendered identities.
-Prerequisite: Foundations of Christian Worship.
-Teresa Berger.
+Teresa Berger